 If you’re the type of person who prefers to keep backups of precious original materials that have been in the family for years, you may wish to digitize your recipes.
 This will also allow you to access your recipes directly from a tablet or smartphone instead of using your precious family heirloom originals.

 You can upload your recipes to a computer a few ways.
 If you have a scanner you can simply scan the recipes into the computer.
-If you don’t own or have access to a scanner, however, don’t worry.
-Instead, simply take pictures of your recipes using a digital camera or, better yet, your phone, which will allow you to upload the photos to your computer via email.
+If you don’t have access to a scanner, you can take pictures of your recipes using a digital camera or your smartphone.

 Once in your computer or tablet you can organize your recipes in many of the programs you may already be familiar with, from basic Word docs to more elaborate programs described in an article in PC Mag that will allow you to create and store your own or your family’s recipes, as well as those you find online.
 You can sort and categorize them based on food type, cuisine style, or when it was first prepared.
 You can even attach images of the dish to each recipe, depending on which program(s) you’re using.
 Lastly, as also described in the PC Mag article, you can even create categories of recipes on Pinterest to share with family and friends.